Blog

 If you have investing knowledge and expertise but do not meet the requirements of an accredited investor, you may be a sophisticated investor.
 There are no specific requirements to become a sophisticated investor like there are for accredited investors.
 However, the SEC defines non-accredited (sophisticated) investors "as those investors with sufficient knowledge and experience in financial and business matters to make them capable of evaluating the merits and risks of the prospective investment" (www.investopedia.com/terms).
 This opens up investing into deals that may have only been available to those with substantial financial means, to those who may have knowledge but not as much funds.

-Understanding what you qualify as becomes important due to differences in what kinds of offerings that the SEC allows.
+Understanding what you qualify as becomes vital due to differences in what kinds of offerings the SEC allows.
 In the multifamily syndication space, you will find either a 506(b) or 506(c) deal looking for investment.
 Many of the rules that govern these two types are the same, but there are key differences to be aware of.
 The chart below highlights the critical differences between the two offerings.

 https://ascentlawfirm.com/can-i-lie-about-being-an-accredited-investor/